PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

   app.use(eventLogger)
 ```

-This will send an event message to the redis queue for each page load event in the system.
+This will send an event message to the Redis queue for each page load event in the system.

 Finally we need something to read our recorded events for us.
 We implemented a `summary` method in the `event-service` so we need something to call this.
 We would not normally expose this type of information to our `webapp` so let's just write a small command line application to expose this summary information for us in lieu of a full analytics system!